 After suffering an injury whilst on the holiday, the man sought compensation from the firm with which he had made the booking.
 However, the firm claimed that their sales agent would have read a telephone script to him, making it clear that it was only acting as the agent for the holiday provider.

 Firms providing package holidays are liable for injuries arising from negligence in the provision of services or accommodation that are part of the package.
-However, according to Claire Bond: "Where a travel agent just organises travel and accommodation which are not a “package”, liability will rest with the individual firm whose negligence caused the injury.”
+However, according to Claire Bond, a personal injury specialist, "Where a travel agent just organises travel and accommodation which are not a “package”, liability will rest with the individual firm whose negligence caused the injury.”

 If you feel you may need advice in relation to a potential claim, we can advise you.
 Call Claire on 02392 820747 for further information.